-This section describes the air quality modeling platform used for the 2012 CMAQ simulation.
+This section describes the air quality modeling platform used for the 2013 CMAQ simulation.
 A modeling platform is a structured system of connected modeling-related tools and data that provide a consistent and transparent basis for assessing the air quality response to changes in emissions and/or meteorology.
-A
+A platform typically consists of a specific air quality model, emissions estimates, a set of meteorological inputs, and estimates of "boundary conditions" representing pollutant transport from source areas outside the region modeled.
+We used the CMAQ modeling system coupled to the Weather Research and Forecasting (WRF) meteorological model as part of the 2013 Platform to provide a national scale air quality modeling analysis.
+The CMAQ model simulates the multiple physical and chemical processes involved in the formation, transport, and destruction of ozone and fine particulate matter (PM2.5).

-12 U.S. EPA (2014), Draft Modeling Guidance for Demonstrating Attainment of Air Quality Goals for Ozone, PM2.5, and Regional Haze, pp 214. http://www.epa.gov/ttn/scram/guidance/guide/Draft_O3-PM-RH_Modeling_Guidance-2014.pdf.
-Simon, H., Baker, K.R., and Phillips, S. (2012) Compilation and interpretation of photochemical model performance statistics published between 2006 and 2012.
+&lt;sup>13 Simon, H., Baker, K.R., and Phillips, S. (2012) Compilation and interpretation of photochemical model performance statistics published between 2006 and 2012.
 Atmospheric Environment 61, 124-139.